 “Variety” Clothing

 While I normally like to wear my “uniform”, but I sometimes want to wear something a bit different.
 I know my wife likes variety in my clothing.
 I sometimes call the following my “Jackie clothing”.
-While traveling the clothing can be rolled over their hangers and be stored in a $4 Ikea Frakta Duffel (2022) along with my beach items.
+These clothing can be rolled over their hangers and be stored in a $4 Ikea Frakta Duffel (2022) along with my beach items and extra clothing items.

 Toni Richards Hawaiian Shirt (2019) Everyone needs at least one shirt for “Hawaiian shirt day” though some might argue that white and blue with sharks rather than flowers isn’t very Hawaiian.
 I find the cotton lawn fabric used by Toni Richards to be one of the most comfortable materials when it’s hot and humid.
 Alas, UPF is quite low.